neumb/bookstore/README.md

   - Add counting of the number of characters in the text of all chapters of a book, update it after adding a new one chapter or updating it
 - Req 2
   - Add information about the number of characters in the method for fetching the listing of books
-  - Add the table of contentns and text of chapters in the method for fetching a single book
+  - Add the table of contents and text of chapters in the method for fetching a single book
 - Req 3
   - Write tests for the API methods